 Our evaluation of the proposed e-Privacy Regulation relies on the following considerations:

 - Energy services are different from other services targeted by the Regulation: they use digital tools and telecom networks to provide essential services to electricity customers, based on legal obligations.

 - Smart meters should be recognised as a specific tool to provide these energy services.
 This should be endorsed in the provisions of the proposal.

-- Considering a smart meter is made of a terminal equipment using electronical communications, the provisions applying to these two components should be consistent.
+- Considering a smart meter is made of terminal equipment using electronic communications, the provisions applying to these two components should be consistent.
 Articles 6 and 8 should encompass compliance with legal obligations to fully allow DSOs to fulfil their missions.